JamesSkemp/words/content/post/old-articles-will-be-coming-to-this-area.md

 +++
-title = "Old articles will be coming to this area" summary = "Over the coming months, I'll be porting more and more of my old articles to the new system." draft = false comments = true date = "2006-01-10T08:20:00-06:00"
+title = "Old articles will be coming to this area" description = "Over the coming months, I'll be porting more and more of my old articles to the new system." draft = false comments = true date = "2006-01-10T08:20:00-06:00"